 - Wired Vice Lip Chemistry

-Is Urban Decay Ethical?
+Is Urban Decay Sustainable?

 Giving Back Initiatives: Urban Decay launched, The Ultraviolet Edge, our global initiative to empower women by helping to fund organizations that fight for the rights of women everywhere.
 Urban Decay claims they have donated $1.28 million to women’s empowerment nonprofits.
 In addition, by purchasing their Fix Eyeshadow Primer Potion, you’re helping to provide literacy programs and microloans to women in Uganda.
 However, I no longer see this product available for purchase on their website.
 Not sure if they’re sold out or this program is no longer running.